mle86/php-wq/README.md

 * `public function` **`serialize`** `() { … }`
     This default implementation stores all public and protected properties.
-    Override this method if that's not enough or if you want to do some additional pre-serialize processing, but don't forget to include `$_try_index + 1` in the serialization!
+    Override this method if that's not enough or if you want to do some additional pre-serialization processing, but don't forget to include `$_try_index + 1` in the serialization!

 * `public function` **`unserialize`** `(string $serialized) { … }`